x89/Shreddit/README.md

 - We are relying on Reddit admin words that they do not store edits, deleted posts are still stored in the database they are merely inaccessible to the public.

+- Uses a plaintext configuration by default; it might be nice to add some command line parameters for the authentication.

+- If you make changes to "shreddit.py", re-running "python setup.py install" will not fix it.
+You must directly replace the file in the python libraries.

+- The original author has not updated their repository in about 7 years (since 2016), and many of the requirement version from the packages in "requirements.txt" don't work.
+Most of these can be fixed by running
+     - "pip install <package> --upgrade"

+- After July 1st, 2023; I have no idea if this will continue working without paying for API access (I think there is a severely hampered "free" access to the API, so it might take longer to run after that date, or it might not at all)